What Is the Full form of SIT?

-The full form of SIT is the Special Investigation Team.
-SIT is a special committee appointed for any particular case that investigation was not carried out appropriately by the existing investigative agency.
+The full form of SIT is Special Investigation Team.
+SIT is a special committee appointed for any particular case that an investigation was not carried out appropriately by the existing investigative agency.

 In the constitution, no law stipulates a specific form of the case should be given to an SIT.
-Typically it’s the high profile cases that this team is allocated.
-Firstly, the SIT is submitting its report to the Court of the first instance.
-That is then up to the board of the Court to finally fully accept or reject this document.
+Typically, it’s the high-profile cases that this team is allocated to.
+Firstly, the SIT submits its report to the court of the first instance.
+That is then up to the board of the court to finally fully accept or reject this document.

-- SIT are trained units of Indian law enforcement officers composed of employees qualified to investigate the significant crime incident.
+- SIT are trained units of Indian law enforcement officers composed of personnel specialised in investigating complex crime incidents.

-- When any case is brought before the Court and the Court discovers that the existing agencies are not going the way for different reasons such as, compromised, biased, lack of resources, corrupted, ted-tape, etc., then the Court hires a unit to investigate the problem.
+- When any case is brought before the court, and the court discovers that the existing agencies are not going the right way for different reasons such as compromised, biased, lack of resources, corrupted, ted-tape, etc., then the court deploys a new unit to investigate the case.

 How does SIT work?